azsk/AzTS-docs/07-On demand scan as an API/Prerequisite Steps.md

 > 1. Go to Azure Portal.
 > 2. Go to **Resource Groups**.
 > 3. Select your Resource Group where you have configured AzTS set up.
-> 4. Select the App Service for API 'AzSK-ATS-UI-xxxxx'.
+> 4. Select the App Service for API 'AzSK-AzTS-UI-xxxxx'.
 > 5. In the app's left menu, select **Configuration** > **Application settings**.
 > 6. View app setting **AADClientAppDetails__ApplicationId** and copy the value.
 This is the Client id for AzTS UI AD application.

 </br>
-Follow below steps to create client application:
+Follow below steps to create client application: <br/>
 1. Go to the Azure portal to register your application.

 2. Search for and select **App registrations**.